wombleton/gitlaw-nz/acts/S/Securities Act 1978.md

     (2) This section does not apply to the removal of a trustee or statutory supervisor by the FMA under [Part 2][479] of the Securities Trustees and Statutory Supervisors Act 2011\.

-    Section 48: substituted, on 1 October 2011, by [section 69][480] of the Securities Trustees and Statutory Supervisors Act 2011 (2011 No 10).
+    Section 48: replaced, on 1 October 2011, by [section 69][480] of the Securities Trustees and Statutory Supervisors Act 2011 (2011 No 10).

 ##### 49 Trustees and statutory supervisors may apply to court for orders relating to securities